georgemalerbo/fibonacci-webassembly-demo/README.md

 ## Getting Started

+### Option 1: Download Files

 - Clone the repository or download the source files.

 - To run the web app, you need to compile the C++ code to WebAssembly using the Emscripten compiler.
 You can follow the instructions on their [official website](https://emscripten.org/docs/getting_started/downloads.html) to download and install the Emscripten SDK.

+### Option 2: View Hosted Page

+- Alternatively, you can view the webpage as it is hosted on GitHub pages with this link: https://georgemalerbo.github.io/fibonacci-webassembly-demo/

 ### Compiling C++ to WebAssembly